 Taxes-The Partnership is not subject to income taxes in Guernsey and is taxable as a partnership for U.S. federal and state income tax purposes.
 As a partnership, AAA incurs no U.S. federal or state income tax liability directly, and instead, each partner is required to take into account its allocable share of items of income, gain, loss and deduction in computing its U.S. federal or state income tax liability.
-The Partnership has filed U.S. federal and state tax returns for the 2008, 2007 and 2006 tax years, which are subject to the possibility of an audit until the expiration of the applicable statute of limitations.
+The Partnership has filed U.S. federal and state tax returns for the 2009, 2008 and 2007 tax years.
+The tax years from 2007 to 2010 are subject to the possibility of an audit until the expiration of the applicable statute of limitations.